marcfrederick/terraform-provider-porkbun/docs/resources/url_forward.md

 ### Required

 - `domain` (String) The domain name for which to configure URL forwarding (e.g., example.com).
-- `include_path` (Boolean) When set to true, paths will be preserved in the forwarding.
-For example, requests to 'www.example.com/page.html' will be forwarded to 'destination.com/page.html'.
+- `include_path` (Boolean) Whether or not to include the URI path in the redirection.
-- `location` (String) The destination URL for the forward.
-Must be a fully qualified URL including the protocol (e.g., https://destination.com).
+- `location` (String) Where you'd like to forward the domain to.
-- `type` (String) The type of forward: 'temporary' (HTTP 302) or 'permanent' (HTTP 301).
+- `type` (String) The type of forward.
+Valid types are: temporary or permanent
-- `wildcard` (Boolean) When set to true, enables wildcard forwarding.
-This allows the forward to match any subdomain not explicitly defined by another forward record.
+- `wildcard` (Boolean) Also forward all subdomains of the domain.

 ### Optional

-- `subdomain` (String) The subdomain to forward.
-Leave empty for the apex domain.
-Use '*' for wildcard forwarding when combined with the wildcard option.
+- `subdomain` (String) A subdomain that you would like to add URL forwarding for.
+Leave this blank to forward the root domain.

 ### Read-Only